Who will qualify for a payment?

 How will I be paid my rebate?

-If your currently pay your Council Tax by direct debit then the payment will be made automatically to the bank account set up for direct debit payments (subject to some background verification) based on the Council Tax records for 1 April 2022.
-You need take no action and the payment will be made automatically after your first direct debit payment for your Council Tax has been received.
+If your currently pay your Council Tax by direct debit then the payment should already have been paid automatically to the bank account set up for direct debit payments (subject to some background verification) based on the Council Tax records for 1 April 2022.

 You will be able to choose to have a payment made to your nominated bank account or you can ask for the credit to be set against your Council Tax to reduce your monthly instalments.